fcipaq/picohero_pplib/README.md

 RAM

 - Display:
-  - at least 19 KB RAM (8 bit, 160x120, single FB) up to 154 KB (16 bit, 320x240, single FB)
+  - at least 19 KB RAM (e.g. 8 bit, 160x120, single FB) up to 154 KB (e.g. 16 bit, 320x240, single FB)
   - 512 bytes of scratch-x memory when using 8 bit mode (for the palette LUT)
+  - 1 state machine from PIO0 in 16 bit mode and 1 additional state machine when using 8 bit mode
+  - 1 DMA channel (2 additional DMA channels when using 8 bit and custom color palette)

 - Sound:
   - typically 3 KB sound buffer (depends on config)

-- PIO
-  - 2 state machines from PIO0 in 16 bit mode and one additional state machine when using 8 bit mode
+  - 1 state machine from PIO0

-- DMA
+  - 1 DMA channel
-  - 2 DMA channels (2 additional DMA channels when using 8 bit and custom color palette)

 # Installation

+The library is meant to be used with Arduino.
+It is written in non-object-oriented C++.
 Place the *pplib* directory into your Arduino libraries folder.
 Next, install Earle Philhower's Raspberry Pi Pico Arduino core.
-The library is meant to be used with Arduino.
-It is written in non-object-oriented C++.
-At first you need to setup the hardware (16 bit or 8 bit color depth, resolution, panel fitter).
+Next step is to setup the hardware (16 bit or 8 bit color depth, resolution, panel fitter).
 See setup.h for details.
-Your sketch has then to call pplInit() right at the beginning.
+Your sketch has then to call `ppl_init()` right at the beginning.
 That’s it.
 You may now build the examples.
+For further details see the examples.

 # Setup